cruftex/jsr107-test-zoo/README.md

 ## Report

 A tiny awk file extracts all relevant information from the output to get a complete overview of the configuration for each implementation and there compliance status.

+The latest test run report is here: [report.md](report.md)

 Example:

 ````
-Test module: RI Version 1.0 test
+## RI Version 1.0 test

 Implementation URL: https://github.com/jsr107/RI

-Test configuration:
+### Test configuration:
 <implementation-groupId>org.jsr107.ri</immplementation-groupId>
 <implementation-artifactId>cache-ri-impl</implementation-artifactId>
 <implementation-version>1.0.0</implementation-version>